 When it comes to immigration policy under the Trump Administration, one thing is certain – it is always on the chopping block.
 Anti-immigrant policy limitations are on the rise due to the abrupt change in the nation’s economy due to the COVID-19 pandemic.
 Without a doubt, the increasing unemployment rate provides President Trump with the perfect opportunity to push the anti-immigrant agenda that he proposed right from the start of his presidency.
 Now, more than ever, there is a real concern that he can convince all lawmakers, Republicans and Democrats, to issue limitations on legal immigration – for the sake of the U.S. economy and the American people.

 Prior to the COVID-19 pandemic, the Trump administration’s rhetorical arguments for reducing immigration have failed to make it through Congress because there is no factual evidence that immigrants hurt the nation’s economy or take American citizens’ jobs.
-However, due to the pandemic in April alone, over 20.5 million workers reported losing their jobs in the U.S. This increase in the unemployment rate provides the Trump Administration the perfect opportunity to argue that legal immigration hurts the U.S. job market and change current laws to limit U.S immigration.
+However, due to the pandemic in April alone, over 20.5 million workers reported losing their jobs in the U.S. This increase in the unemployment rate provides the Trump Administration the perfect opportunity to push his anti-immigrant plan and argue that legal immigration hurts the U.S. job market and change current laws to limit U.S immigration.
 This would harm all non-U.S. citizens, especially foreign workers and those seeking legal residency for the first time.

 How might history teach us what’s coming next?
 How will you be affected?